Oktoberfest around the World

 Villa General Belgrano, Argentina

 On the first Sunday of October each year, Oktoberfest gets a tropical makeover.
-For over 35 years, thousands of visitors have made the trip to Kingston to consume bratwurst with sauerkraut on the beach and listen to Jamaican-German music.
+For more than 35 years, thousands of visitors have made the trip to Kingston to consume bratwurst with sauerkraut on the beach and listen to Jamaican-German music.
 While the dress code is the traditional dirndl and lederhosen, both German and Jamaican beers are served.